ChristopherStaib/Simple-Spring-JPA-Demo/README.md

 ﻿# Simple-Spring-JPA-Demo

-Simple Spring JPA Demo Application without styling to display exposure with Create, Read, Update, and Delete Operations in Java.
+Simple Spring JPA Demo Application without styling to display exposure with Create, Read, Update, and Delete Operations with MVC in Java.

 Through the interface, operations to access and utilize a temporary database are available to interact with adding people's information like ID and name.